fredrik-p/Shoot-n-share/README.md

-# This project is my final examination at Medieinstitutet and the app is called Shoot N' Share. 📸
+# This project was part of the course Javascript 2 at Medieinstitutet and the app is called Shoot N' Share. 📸

 **Live:** <https://shootnshare.herokuapp.com/>